Hydrogen and Renewable Energy Take Center Stage in Türkiye-Japan Energy Collaboration

 Credit: Lara Jameson/Pexels

 In a recent statement, Takahiko Katsumata, the Japanese ambassador to Ankara, expressed the significant potential for energy cooperation between Türkiye and .
-Katsumata particularly highlighted the optimism surrounding next-generation energy sources such as and .
+Katsumata particularly highlighted the optimism surrounding next-generation energy sources such as hydrogen and .

 This announcement followed talks earlier this month between Energy and Natural Resources Minister Alparslan Bayraktar of Türkiye and Japanese Economy, Trade and Industry Minister Yasutoshi Nishimura.
 The discussions, held in Istanbul, revolved around exploring potential energy collaborations between the two nations, encompassing a wide array of areas, from critical minerals and renewable energy to energy efficiency, natural gas, and emerging fuels and technologies.